Leave a Message

 The Tier 1 direct-lakefront category is structurally capped — there are only so many parcels that physically front the perimeter of each lake, and no zoning mechanism creates new ones.
 That structural scarcity is the foundation of the lakefront premium and explains why Tier 1 comps have appreciated faster than the broader Belmar beach-block comp set over the past decade.
 The supply curve is essentially vertical at Tier 1: demand can shift dramatically without changing the number of parcels available.

 Tier 3 (lake-adjacent) is where the volume lives.
-A buyer who values the corridor's character — the esplanade-walking lifestyle, the Belmar Elementary K-8 zoning, the proximity-to-beach-without-flood-zone-premium combination — but doesn't need the direct sightline can typically find well-priced Tier 3 product in the $700K–$1.0M range on the Belmar Borough side or the $550K–$800K range on the Lake Como Borough side, depending on structure condition and lot depth.
-Sellers in this tier tend to underprice the cross-boundary corridor value — the Belmar Elementary zoning, the lake walking proximity, the beach proximity — in their listing strategy.
-That underpricing is one of the reasons Tier 3 inventory tends to move quickly when a well-positioned listing reaches the market.
+A buyer who values the corridor's character — the esplanade-walking lifestyle, the Belmar Elementary K-8 zoning, the proximity-to-beach-without-flood-zone-premium combination — but doesn't need the direct sightline can typically find well-priced Tier 3 product in the $700K–$1.0M range on the Belmar Borough side or the $550K–$800K range on the Lake Como Borough side.
+Sellers in this tier often underprice the cross-boundary corridor value in their listing strategy.

 05